Marshmellow589/jenkins-101/readme.md

-## YouTube Link_ demo base on jenkins:2.332.3.1 docker image
+## YouTube Link_ demo base on jenkins:2.332.3.1 for reference
 For the full 1 hour course watch on youtube: https://www.youtube.com/watch?v=6YZvp2GwT0A